RichardOtvos/vue-contact-list/README.md

 # vue-contact-list

-An example project using vue and vuex
+An example project using vue, vue-routerand vuex.

 ## Project setup
 ```